-- As will be discussed later in the Guidance, some other criteria may be added, depending on relevance and availability of data.
+- As will be discussed later in the Guidance, -some other criteria may be added, depending on relevance and availability of data.
 It may, for example, be interesting to explore indirect human or environmental benefits or drawbacks.
-A closed system may reduce the exposure to other substances, improve productivity etc. - The precautionary principle has as consequence that arbitration between uncertainties may lead to favouring the more maximalist approach...
+A-Technological solutions (e.g. closed system) may provide the additional benefit of reducinge the exposure to other substances or; improvinge productivity etc. Alas, the current practice does not encourage such multi-substance assessment whilst the benefits in terms of overall exposures may be way higher than a mono-substance approach. - The precautionary principle has as consequence that arbitration betweenfaced with uncertainties may lead to favouring the more maximalist regulatory approach is favoured.eh...